bcgov/bcdg/docs/design-system/about-the-design-system.md

 The design system is an open-source project.
 Its source code is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 ## The legacy design system
 The previous B.C. government design system is not actively supported.
-Legacy documentation and components are available on [DevHub](https://developer.gov.bc.ca/components) and [GitHub](https://github.com/bcgov/design-system) for reference.
+Legacy documentation and components are available on [Classic DevHub](https://classic.developer.gov.bc.ca/About-the-Design-System) for reference.
 These resources will be officially deprecated and archived after the new BCDS component library is released.